Saturday, April 04, 2020

 I was blessed with a reprieve.
 A brief time when I got the taste of what it must be like to be someone other than who I am.
 I got to do things that I was certain I had been denied before because I spent so much of my life busying myself with the concerns of others.
 It may sound strange, but for a brief period I did what I wanted, my consequences were my own and I cared very little about what others thought.
 It was freedom.

 Now that I look back on it, I wonder sometimes if this is what its like for most white people in America.
 You don't have to worry about the little mundane things, like whether or not something you say or write will be received as you meant it or if it will be contorted into some strange amalgam of emotions and perception.
 That your history is not directly related to your present.
 That you aren't yolked by a past that had nothing to do with you, and has no daily consequences in how people interact with you.
 To move about with the freedom of knowing that your actions are your own - and to have it so common to your everyday life that its a subconscious thought.
-That you don't have to think about the rest of the world, because you already think like you, and you know this deep in your bones as an irrefutable truth.
+That you don't have to think about the rest of the world, because you are so confident and comfortable in the knowledge knowing that the world already thinks like you.
+This is a bone deep truth, which is supported and reinforced by the world.
+This truth is so irrefutable, that you wonder why the rest of the world doesn't get how amazingly lucky they are to be alive today.
+And you shake your head in confusion at their lack of gratitude.

 Now as an adult, I realize that I must cope with this schizophrenic situation.
 I can never truly be myself, as I don't know who that true self is.
 I've spent so much of my life deciphering others that I think that I lost myself in the process, maybe.
 Honestly I'm not even sure Its my problem.
 I'm starting to think that its yours.